-The Australian Cancer Atlas is the first online, interactive platform showing how cancer diagnosis and survival vary across small areas for many different cancer types.
+The Cancer Atlas platform is the product of extensive research and collaboration with many agencies and organisations.
+In the context of cancer research, The Atlas is the first online, interactive platform showing how cancer diagnosis and survival vary across small areas for many different cancer types.

-The interactive digital cancer atlas shows national patterns in cancer incidence and survival rates based on where people live for 20 of the most common cancers in Australia – such as lung, breast and bowel cancer – likely reflecting the characteristics, lifestyles and access to health services in the area.
+The interactive digital cancer atlas shows national patterns in cancer incidence and survival rates based on where people live for 20 of the most common cancers in a given country – such as lung, breast and bowel cancer – likely reflecting the characteristics, lifestyles and access to health services in the area.

-Cancer Atlas enables readers to easily visualise those differences and offers critical insight into patterns of cancer and outcomes in Australia, depending on where people live, which can be used to drive research and policies going forward.
+As a platform, the Atlas enables readers to easily visualise those differences and offers critical insight into patterns of cancer and outcomes in any geographic context, depending on where people live, which can be used to drive research and policies going forward.
 The project builds on years of work by Cancer Council Queensland to better understand the cancer divide between metropolitan and rural areas, and map the gaps linked to socio-economic status and other demographic factors.

-Estimates within the Australian Cancer Atlas were calculated using sophisticated statistical models and spatial analyses, developed by statisticians from QUT and Cancer Council Queensland, using data from the Australian state and territory Cancer Council registries.
+Estimates within the Atlas were calculated using sophisticated statistical models and spatial analyses, developed by statisticians from QUT and Cancer Council Queensland, using data from the government and allied agency registries.